pragup/pragup.github.io/_posts/2020-03-08-Topological-Robot-Motion-Planning.md

 Examples:

 Robot Arm; Latombe, 1991.
-Robot arm consists of $4$ bars with endpoints as revolving joints as shown in Figure 1 [Figure 1].
+Robot arm consists of $4$ bars with endpoints as revolving joints as shown in Figure 1.
 If the bar is only allowed motion in a $2$ dimensional plane.
 Then each bar is allowed to move in a circle ($S^1$) independently and its configuration space is $X =  S^1 \times S^1 \times S^1 \times S^1$ i.e a $4$-dimensional torus.
 If each bar is allowed motion in $3$ dimension then its configuration space is $X =  S^2 \times S^2 \times S^2 \times S^2$.
 Note: self-intersection of the arm is allowed.